What is the use of PETG film?

 - Thermoformable

-- Excellent impact strength/abrasion resistance
+- Exceptional impact and abrasion resistance

 - Low shrinkage